Markovate-logo

 It’s evident how shifting to serverless architecture can boost your business and take care of all the application backend support.

 Markovate, as a cloud app development company, exploits its potential to the maximum to encompass as many services as possible.
 We provide deep expertise and professionals who offer adaptable and secure solutions using leading-edge technologies.
-Using Markovate’s experts, cloud integration can help ensure data security, zero downtime, and fault tolerance.
+Furthermore, Markovate’s experts can ensure data security, zero downtime, and fault tolerance through effective cloud integration.
 We also provide API integration, data analytics, and end-to-end development services.
-Our various models can be adopted per your needs and requirements, whichever suits your business model the best.
-Our cloud app development follows several processes, from wireframing to testing and support, to ensure you have the best solution possible!
+Our various models adapt to your needs and requirements, selecting the one that best suits your business model.
+Furthermore, our cloud app development follows several processes, from wireframing to testing and support, to ensure you have the best solution possible!

 Serverless Application Architecture: FAQs